 Baguio City already inoculated 50% of its eligible population.

-Have a cultured Christmas in these art spots in Baguio.
+Have a cultured Christmas in these art galleries and museums in Baguio!

 Spend Christmas in Baguio and have a blast with these holiday activities!